aoloe/scribus-book-starting-with/content/story-editor-en.md

-# The Story Editor
+# Der Story Editor

 Writing text in a frame is very straightforward: double-click on a text frame and type.
 However, Scribus is a layout software.
 It is not really meant for writing text and does not excel in this particular: in some cases it can feel sluggish.
 In addition, it is not always useful to have access to the entire layout when working exclusively on the text.

-For those who want to write a long text in Scribus, without using a Word Processor, Scribus provides the Story Editor).
+For those who want to write a long text in Scribus, without using a Word Processor, Scribus provides the Story Editor.

 1. Draw the frame in which you want to write the text
 2. Click on the Story Editor icon ![](story-editor/story-editor.png).